5afe/safe-react/docs/networks.md

 }
 ```

-We use a transaction service (**txServiceUrl**) for fetching the transactions and balances of the safe and also to POST messages with the created transactions, this should be provided by Gnosis.
+We use a transaction service (**txServiceUrl**) to fetch transactions and balances of each safe and also to POST messages with the created transactions, this should be provided by Gnosis.

-The **networkExplorer** information is information related to the networkExplorer used for the given network (Blockscout for xDai, Etherscan for mainnet, etc).
+The **networkExplorer** parameters are used to provide information related to the networkExplorer used for the given network (Blockscout for xDai, Etherscan for mainnet, etc).
 This is used for link transaction hashes and addresses to the given network explorer.

 ```typescript
 export type EnvironmentSettings = GasPrice & {